rrgarciach/SCADAcar_PhoneGap_App/README.md

-SCADAcar_Android_App
+SCADAcar_PhoneGap_App
 =====
-Android application to track vehicles using 3G, tiny GPS module and OBD-II, all integrated with Bluetooth communication.
+PhoneGap mobile application to track vehicles using 3G, tiny GPS module and OBD-II, all integrated with Bluetooth communication.